openxthinking/docs/global/howto.md

 ![Edit code](https://docs.openthinking.net/media/global/howto/unpublished_templates_theme_template.png)
 1. <kbd>Save</kbd>

+### Revert template
+In case you made changes to a Template that you no longer need, you can revert it back a template to its original state.

+1. From your Shopify admin, go to `Online Store → Themes`.
+1. Click <kbd>Actions</kbd> then <kbd>Edit code</kbd>
+1. In the code editor, find the `templates` folder then click on the name of the template you want to revert.
+1. Then under `Recent changes` click on `Current` and select `Original - ...`.
+1. <kbd>Save</kbd>

 ### Delete template
 To delete a template, you need to use the code editor.

 1. From your Shopify admin, go to `Online Store → Themes`.
 1. Click <kbd>Actions</kbd> then <kbd>Edit code</kbd>
 1. In the code editor, find the `templates` folder.
-Click on the name of the template you want to delete, and then click <kbd>Delete file</kbd>.
+1. Click on the name of the template you want to delete, and then click <kbd>Delete file</kbd> or the `Bin icon`.

 ?> If you have any resources assigned to that template, they will be displayed with the default template until you assign a different one.